shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

 These modules will be loosely coupled and highly cohesive.

 ### Scalability:
-System will be able  to  provide  consistent user exeprience..
+The system will provide a consistent user experience to users irrespective of load.

 ### Safety:
-online exam portal will be secure from malicious attack, fishing. online exam portal functionalities are protected from outside with firewall configuration. online exam portal will be always kept updated with latest anit virus software.
+The officers' login page will be secure from malicious attacks and phishing.
-Student data will be backed up periodically to ensure safty of data using increamental back up strategy.
+Separate environments will be maintained for the system for isolation in production, testing, and development.